 Variegated plants generally need more light than their regular counterparts.

-It does enjoy medium light, that is a good deal of filtered light, and is, therefore, perfect for exposure in west-facing windows.
+It does enjoy medium light, which is a good deal of filtered light and is, therefore, perfect for exposure in west-facing windows.

 While orchids as a whole are plants that do best when placed in south-facing windows, some orchids, such as Lady’s Slipper orchids prefer somewhat less light.